-The kitchen specializes in classic French fare like beef bourguignon, but Chef Árpád Győrffy is at his finest when it comes to the tasting menu, aptly named “blind date:” guests have to put themselves in the hands of the chef as they receive no upfront information, not even the number of courses.
+The kitchen specializes in classic French fare like beef bourguignon, but Chef Árpád Győrffy is at his finest when it comes to the tasting menu, aptly named “blind date:” guests have to put themselves in the chef's hands as they receive no upfront information, not even the number of courses.
 On my most recent visit, it was an exuberant eight-course feast that included raw oysters, salmon roe, squab breast, and venison loin.
-Győrffy cut his teeth at other Budapest fine dining restaurants like Arany Kaviár and Alabárdos, and his pedigree shows through in his delicate plating technique, flavor combinations, and ability to balance dishes with light vegetable and fruit purees.
-The tasting menu costs €60, excluding alcohol, which isn't unreasonable for this indulgence when compared with other restaurants of similar caliber.
+Győrffy cut his teeth at other Budapest fine dining restaurants, including Arany Kaviár and Alabárdos, and his pedigree shows through in his delicate plating technique, texture combinations, and well-balanced dishes.
+The tasting menu costs €65 (€100 with wine pairing), which isn't unreasonable for this indulgence when compared with other restaurants of similar caliber.

 Pricey as it was, I also enjoyed the €16 cheeseburger—the 200 gram / 7 ounce Angus patty exhibits a wonderfully intense beefiness.
 It's a classic burger with few garnishes (tomato, lettuce, cheddar) that lets the meat and the squishy, toasted bun do the talking.
 On Sundays, Kollázs serves a €40 per person lavish brunch buffet that includes seafood and plenty of other treats (no egg-based breakfast though).

 The dimly-lit cocktail bar, in the corner of the dining room, offers over 20 types of classic cocktails, ranging from €8 to €13, each prepared with a slight twist.